joshuaFordyce/Sentinel/ProjectBreakdown.md

  Project Breakdown
-sentinel.sh: The Bash entry point for local checks.
+db_check.sh: The lightweight Bash script for fast, initial OS checks.

-sentinel_analyzer.py: The Python script for gathering system data.
-Uses psutil and subprocess.

-sentinel_reporter.py: The Python script for data aggregation, report generation, and alerting.
+db_analyzer.py: The robust Python script for detailed OS and database analysis.

-salt/: Contains the SaltStack states and pillars for deployment.
+salt/: SaltStack states for deployment and configuration.

-.github/workflows/: The CI/CD pipeline definition using GitHub Actions.

-docker-compose.yml: The file defining the containerized test environment.